Entrepreneur Highlight: John Hogue, Denver Pool Management & Sporting Club Denver

 Why?
 Because John uses failure as fuel for his business success.

 Before he was a business owner, John worked at a local construction company for nearly ten years.
 He poured everything he could into that job, learning the “ins and outs” of the industry, putting in extra hours, and going far above what was expected (even as he attended business school in the evenings).
-However, when an opportunity for a crew lead promotion opened, a discouraging supervisor passed John up for the position.
+However, when an opportunity for a crew lead promotion opened, a discouraging suimage1pervisor passed John up for the position.
 At that moment, John knew it was time to “be his own boss”.

 For years, he and his friends played recreational flag football with large national companies, but they’d always been unsatisfied with the experience.
 John came to RMMFI with the business idea for “Sporting Club Denver” to address the need for a local recreational sports league that was honest, fairly-priced, and fun.
 With the help of the Business Launch Boot Camp’s curriculum, supportive mentors, and a networking community, John launched his business.